zlypher/zlypher.github.io/data/posts/first-contribution-to-mdn.md

 <img src="/assets/images/mdn_edit_compatibility.png" alt="Note on Edit for the compatibility table">

-So the browser compatibility data is actually managed in a separate [git repository on GitHub](https://github.com/mdn/browser-compat-data){:target="_blank" rel="noopener noreferer"}.
+So the browser compatibility data is actually managed in a separate [git repository on GitHub](https://github.com/mdn/browser-compat-data).
 So let's head over to GitHub and check it out.
 The repository is quite nicely structured and really well documented.
-The [README.md](https://github.com/mdn/browser-compat-data/blob/master/README.md){:target="_blank" rel="noopener noreferer"} describes the structure of the repository and the [CONTRIBUTING.md](CONTRIBUTING.md){:target="_blank" rel="noopener noreferer"} explains what you should be aware of if you want to contribute.
+The [README.md](https://github.com/mdn/browser-compat-data/blob/master/README.md) describes the structure of the repository and the [CONTRIBUTING.md](CONTRIBUTING.md) explains what you should be aware of if you want to contribute.

 So I quickly browser through the open Pull Requests, but I didn't find anything for my specific issue.
 Great!
 So let's find out where we can make the necessary changes.
 And sure enough, we find the file `/html/elements/input/color.json` which contains the exact data we want to modify.